PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 {{< figure
     src="front_occupancy.png"
     caption="People inside the 2.2 m² area immediately upstream of the gate, experiment against three simulation seeds at the condition-specific v0–T profile points.
 The paired runs have the same corridor width and nominal population.
 The refit reproduces the large 63-person occupancy contrast and part of the 24-person contrast.
 Each simulation is conditioned on that run's observed initial positions and arrivals; the figure is not a generative test of motivation."
 >}}

+{{< figure
+    src="motivation_pair.gif"
+    caption="The two 63-person runs in the 1.2 m corridor, tracked experiment beside one simulation seed at the condition-specific v0–T profile point.
+The dashed rectangle is the front measurement area; the counts below each panel are the people inside it and the people who have passed the gate.
+Illustration only: the simulation starts from the observed positions, so the sparser low-motivation queue is partly inherited."
+>}}

 We also tested the proposed spacing explanation by fixing `v0` and `T` at the `h0` profile point and varying radius and neighbor range.
 Its one-seed minimum, radius 0.150 m and range 0.083 m, has norm 14.66; the three-seed check is 14.41.
 At that point the two low-motivation 1.2 m runs are 50 and 80 % too dense and 38 and 42 % too slow. **The best spacing slice remains worse than the extended `v0`–`T` slice: 14.4 versus 11.7 over 27 residuals.**